Twaha-Rahman/e-commercify/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help us fix a bug
 title: "[BUG]"
 labels: bug
 assignees: 'Twaha-Rahman, nhcarrigan'